brookstco/Local-Image-Tagger/README.md

 Can currently open the filetypes: BMP, JPEG, PNG, TIFF, Windows Media Photo, GIF, and ICON.
 However, animations and multiimage files will only display the base image.

+### Warnings:

+Users should take note of these warning to prevent catastrophic results.
+Hopefully as many of these warning can be removed as possible as the program develops.

+- Since this program does not connect ot the internet, user information is not automatically backed up.
+All tag information is saved in ./Database/TagDatabase.db, so it is recommended that you back this database up to at least another drive if not to the cloud or a seperate storage device frequently.
+While unlikely, this program is a small project from a new developer, so corruption is probably just a matter of time.
+Having backups is always good, but even more so when the database might be buggy.

+- Files are not checked to see if they match their filetype in their filename.
+This will not cause an issue if a .jpg is named as .png, but if the program attemts to display a filetype that is not an image and is totally different (for example, an .exe that was renamed to .jpg), it may behave very badly.
+This behavior is undefined, so it could be inconsequential or crash the program.
+Either way, avoid loading non-image files with image file extensions.

+- Occasionally if you close the application while it is on a second monitor, the application will reopen offscreen and be unreachable.
+This is likely due to how window location is saved and will hopefully be fixed soon.
+If your screen configuration does not change, or you only use the program on your primary monitor, you should not experience any issues even in the event of this bug.

 ### Planned Features:

 This is not a roadmap, since there is no timeline or direction, but these are things I plan to add in the future after that basic program is done.
 Standard features, setting, hotkeys, etc. are not included since I will be adding those before I consider the basic program done, so these can be considered as more of a long-term but potentially reachable goal.
 They are in no particular order.